-Meet courageous people – hear their stories – ask them how they survived.
+Meet four amazing people at the center of a Revolution – hear their stories – ask them how their world changed.
 You’ll laugh – you’ll cry – you’ll have lots of questions.
 And they’ll be answered.
 Bring your stories.
 Share your experiences.
 Get inspired.
 Because it’s not just history – it’s personal.

 All Spartanburg performances will be held at the Headquarters Library in the Barrett Room, 151 S Church St, Spartanburg, SC 29306.
 Free parking is available in the lot behind the library. | MAP